ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

    Visible kind application (even an innocuous usage like the example in the previous paragraph) with underscores is not allowed where wildcards are not allowed, such as in data constructor declarations and in instance heads.

+   This bit is really just an outright bug, but it's unclear how to fix this bug without a proposal such as this one.

 3. Named wildcards act like wildcards but are named.
 This allows two niceties: the user can specify that the same wildcard is used twice, and output is clarified by giving a name to the wildcard (instead of